Leon County License Hearing Guide

 Related Guides

-A DUI arrest in Leon, Texas can trigger two separate legal battles: a criminal case in court and an administrative case that can suspend your driver's license.
+A DUI arrest in Leon, Texas can trigger two separate legal battles: a criminal case in court to determine your guilt or innocence, and an administrative case that can suspend your driver's license, regardless of the outcome of the criminal case.
 This guide focuses on the administrative side, specifically the process of license suspension and the Administrative License Revocation (ALR) hearing.
 It's crucial to understand these processes and deadlines to protect your driving privileges.
 Don't delay – time is of the essence!
+The Texas Department of Public Safety (DPS) will attempt to suspend your license, and you must act quickly to protect yourself.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Leon County, you have only 15 days from the date of your arrest to request an ALR hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline means your license will automatically be suspended.
+After a DUI arrest in Leon County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge the suspension of your driver's license.
+This is a strict deadline, and there are no exceptions.
+If you fail to request a hearing within this timeframe, your license will be automatically suspended.

 Automatic License Suspension